 Why You’ll Love This Recipe

-- Slow cooking jackfruit gives it the best texture that you simply will never get cooking it on the stovetop.
+- Slow cooking jackfruit makes the best carnitas texture that you simply will never get cooking it on the stovetop.

 - Freezer friendly and easily doubled, tripled or quadrupled.
 Great for parties, large family get togethers or meal prep.